kegodev/dinglo-simple-pendulum-simulator/README.md

 Copyright © 2026 Mangena Kegorapetse.
 All rights reserved.

 Dinglo, its interface design, visual identity, documentation and simulator assets may not be copied, redistributed or sold without written permission from the developer.

+## Contributing

+Bug reports, physics-validation notes, accessibility improvements and documentation corrections are welcome.
+Read [CONTRIBUTING.md](CONTRIBUTING.md) before proposing a change.
+Contributions do not grant permission to redistribute or resell the complete simulator.